magmanu/github-action-bot-signed-commit/README.md

 # Features

+- Handle large binary or text files
 - Sign commits with a bot identity (`GITHUB_TOKEN` or Github App)
 - Push to the same repository or to a different one, to an existing branch of your choice
 - Specify a list of files to be committed
-- Handle large binary or text files
-- Dry run mode test the commit signing push without changing the target branch head
+- Dry run mode tests the commit signing without moving the target branch head

 # Usage